 - The applicant must be a Texas-based entity.
-Any not-for-profit institution or organization that conducts research is eligible to apply for funding under this award mechanism.

-A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Product Development Program. - The Principal Investigator (PI) must be the director of the facility and must have a doctoral degree, including MD, PhD, DDS, DMD, DrPH, DO, DVM, or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted.
-The PI should also hold a faculty position, preferably at the level of associate or full professor or the equivalent. - This award must be directed by the PI.
+Any not-for-profit institution or organization that conducts research is eligible to apply for funding under this award mechanism. - A public or private company is not eligible for funding under this award mechanism; these entities must use the appropriate award mechanism(s) under CPRIT's Product Development Research Program. - The Principal Investigator (PI) must be the director of the facility and must have a doctoral degree, including MD, PhD, DDS, DMD, DrPH, DO, DVM, or equivalent, and must reside in Texas during the time the research that is the subject of the grant is conducted.
+The PI should also hold a faculty position, preferably at the level of associate or full professor or the equivalent.

+- This award must be directed by the PI.
 Co-PIs are not permitted. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
 Collaborators should have specific and well-defined roles.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
-Such entities may be located outside of the state of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds.
-In no event shall equipment purchased under this award leave the state of Texas. - An institution may submit only 1 new or resubmission application under this RFA during this funding cycle.
-An exception will be made for institutions submitting applications for core facilities that support research directed toward childhood and adolescent cancer; in this case, institutions may submit 1 childhood and adolescent cancer application and 1 additional application in another aspect of cancer research (new or resubmission).
-An exception will also be made for institutions submitting a resubmission of a renewal application that was submitted in response to RFA R-17-CFSA-1 and not awarded; in this case, the institution may submit 1 resubmission of a renewal application and 1 new or resubmission application.
-For purposes of this RFA, an institution is defined as that component of a university system that has a geographically distinct campus.
-A PI may only resubmit an application that was previously not funded once (see section 6).
+Such entities may be located outside of the State of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds.
+In no event shall equipment purchased under this award leave the State of Texas. - An institution may submit only 1 application (1 new, 1 renewal, or 1 resubmission) under this RFA during this funding cycle. - For purposes of this RFA, an institution is defined as that component of a university system that has a geographically distinct campus. - Academic institutions and health science centers that are components of the same university system and share a contiguous or near-contiguous campus are eligible to submit a single application. - A PI may only resubmit an application that was previously not funded once (see section 6). - Support for only 1 facility may be requested per application.
+Collaborative applications among institutions are permitted and encouraged.
+However, such collaboration must not be used as a pretext for supporting more than 1 facility at a given institution.
+Further, applicants must not attempt to assemble illogical technical combinations and capabilities under one roof.
+Examples of illogical combinations would include protein mass spectrometry with DNA sequencing or light microscopy with magnetic resonance imaging. - The coherence of the facility and the ability of the PI/facility director to oversee all of the facility's operations will be critical components of the review process.
+If support is requested for an existing facility, applicants must make it clear how CPRIT support will enhance its capabilities and improve access for cancer investigators rather than simply replace ongoing institutional support. - An individual may serve as a PI on no more than 3 active Academic Research grants.

+Recruitment Grants and Research Training Awards do not count toward the 3-grant